 10) Fight to Survive by White Lion (1985)

-The debut record by American/Danish band, White Lion, is a true gem.
+The debut record by the American/Danish band, White Lion, is a true gem.
 While Pride gets a ton of attention, it’s this record that really set the tone for what was to come for this truly underrated band.
 Most fans of the genre are familiar with the beast that was Vito Bratta, who at the time may well have been the best guitar player on the planet, but at the point of this release, the world didn’t know that just yet.
 Is this White Lion’s best album?
 No. That said, if you’re a fan of the genre and like to dig deep, this record could be for you.
 As I alluded to earlier, this was the unveiling of hurricane Vito to the general public, and for that reason alone, this album is important.
-It’s both incredible and sad to think that just 7 short years later, Vito Bratta would more or less disappear from music altogether.
+It’s both incredible and sad to think that just seven short years later, Vito Bratta would more or less disappear from music altogether.
 Criminally relegated to the scrapheap, looked down upon for “playing too well.”
 Madness!
 To this day, he remains a recluse, much to the chagrin of his fans around the world.
 We most likely will never hear the sweet sounds of Vito’s six-string again.
 That alone makes each and every album he did record something special.

 9) Blue Murder (1989)

 No list from this era is complete without a good old-fashioned supergroup, right?
 When a band boasts talent like John Sykes (Whitesnake), Tony Franklin (The Firm), and Carmine Appice (Cactus, Vanilla Fudge), there isn’t a whole lot that can go wrong…except that it went completely wrong.
 For starters, Sykes (guitar) wanted Cozy Powell (drums) and Ray Gillen (vocals) alongside Franklin (bass) and even recorded some demos with that group, but things quickly disintegrated after that.
 In short order, he recruited Tony Martin (Black Sabbath) to take over vocal duties and the aforementioned Carmine Appice on drums, but Martin soon left too.
-In the end, John Sykes ended up recording the vocals himself, and even after all of that, the end result is the absolute monster of album Blue Murder, released in 1989.
+In the end, John Sykes ended up recording the vocals himself.
+Still, even after all of that, the end result is the absolute monster of an album, Blue Murder, released in 1989.
 Things seemed to be looking up, with the band even hooking onto huge tours with both Bon Jovi and Billy Squire, but for whatever reason, this project was simply cursed, and it never got off the ground commercially.
 However, don’t let any of that muddled and unfortunate history fool you; this album is fantastic, and in my opinion, it is essential to any Hair and Glam Metal collection.
 Haven’t heard it?
 Do yourself a favor and change that.

 8) White Tiger (1986)

 There isn’t a tremendous amount of information out there on White Tiger, as the band was only around for what amounted to a couple of years and one completely unknown and commercially unavailable album, which was called White Tiger.
-The band’s only real claim to fame is that they boasted one Mark St. John, the shredding guitarist hired by KISS during the Animalize era, only to lose his job to Bruce Kulick due to reactive arthritis in his hands and arms.
+The band’s only real claim to fame is that they boasted one Mark St. John, the shredding guitarist hired by KISS during the Animalize era, only to lose his job to Bruce Kulick due to a bizarre bout with reactive arthritis in his hands and arms.
 In short, arthritis aside, Mark St. John was not right for KISS, but he did make an excellent album with White Tiger.
 The problem?
 Upon its release, their label (E.M.C.
 Records) saw nothing resembling a potential hit single and dropped them from the label, despite the band’s immense talent and potential.
 In 1988, the lineup regrouped for a short time, in an attempt to give it another go, and even recorded a seven-track demo, but that too went nowhere.
 Unfortunately, Mark St. John, one of the decade’s most talented players, fell into obscurity after this and died suddenly at the age of 51, in 2007, of a cerebral hemorrhage, effectively ending his star-crossed career once and for all.
 Considering how talented St. John was, he barely laid any music to tape in his lifetime.
 For that reason alone, if you’re a fan of Hair and Glam Metal, White Tiger is one worth hunting down.

 7) True At Heart by Doro Pesch (1991)